FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{e}cent years have witnessed a new generation of intelligent applications such as real-time distributed video analytics, intelligent transportation systems, and large-scale mobile crowdsensing, flourishing across smart cities \cite{Survey-edge1,Survey-edge2}.
-Although edge servers (ESs) can provide computing capabilities for these intelligent applications at the network edge, their limited local resources make them susceptible to resource shortages and task congestion during peak demand periods \cite{Survey-edge3}.

-To address the limitations of ESs, low-altitude edge computing enabled by unmanned aerial vehicles (UAVs) has received significant attention \cite{UAV-edge1,UAV-edge2}.
+Although edge servers (ESs) can provide computing capabilities for these intelligent applications at the network edge, their limited local resources make them susceptible to resource shortages and task congestion during peak demand periods \cite{Survey-edge3,Survey-edge4,Survey-edge5}.
+To enhance capability of ESs, low-altitude edge computing enabled by unmanned aerial vehicles (UAVs) has received significant attention \cite{UAV-edge1,UAV-edge2}.
 Unlike static ESs, UAVs provide high mobility and flexibility, allowing them to be rapidly dispatched to hotspot regions to provide the needed computing resources.
 In this work, we highlight an important yet often-overlooked aspect of low-altitude edge systems: most existing studies implicitly assume that UAVs can always \textit{fly directly} to target regions\cite{RW-UAV-Li,RW-UAV-Xu,RW-UAV-Zeng,RW-UAV-Wang}, without considering their deployment origins.
 This is despite the fact that long travel distances due to poorly planned deployment origins can easily deplete UAVs' batteries before reaching target locations.
 To fill this gap, we propose an \emph{air-ground cooperative edge computing paradigm}: during periods of intensive demand, a set of ground vehicles are used to transport UAVs (vehicles and UAVs are collectively referred to ``agent pairs (APs)'') to the vicinities of overloaded ESs.
 UAVs are then launched from strategically selected locations to deliver temporary computational augmentation for ESs.
 Despite its promising potential, operationalizing this hybrid AP-ES deployment paradigm introduces several challenges, which must be addressed: